 I have been playing wargames since about 1970.
 I also enjoy other strategy games and even party games, but wargames are my true love.
 A lot of my gaming friends are Eurogamers as well as wargamers.
-However I have learned that I generally don't connect to heavy Euros.
+Although I haven't tried that many, I generally don't connect to heavy Euros.
 For the amount of effort involved I would rather play a wargame with a stronger narrative.
 I do enjoy lighter Euro games for quick weeknight games over beer and snacks.
 But the heavy ones often seem to be a mathematical exercise with everyone counting victory points all the time to wiggle ahead.
 I am also more of a linear thinker and so the "many ways to win" in a lot of Euros leaves me disconnected from the narrative.
 In wargames you have clarity of purpose - dominate your opponent with force of arms.
 Plus in good wargames you are playing out a historical reality that could have happened, and that makes it way more interesting.

 My brother and I had a "lifetime subscription" to Strategy & Tactics magazine which as I recall we purchased for the princely sum of $200 in the early 70s.
 It eventually ran out when SPI changed ownership but it was a pretty good deal.
 We purchased many games from SPI, AH, VG and GDW in that era, before university when gaming was sidelined for both of us (majors in chemistry and physics do not allow for much free time).
 I later had a subscription to Command Magazine which had great games and I enjoyed them a lot, especially as I was a grad student and $30-$50 on a boxed game at the time seemed incredibly extravagant.
 For a while in the 90s I was a game reviewer for a few mags including Fire and Movement and Zone of Control if I recall correctly.

 Besides wargaming my other main hobby is playing bagpipes; I played at the highest level of pipe band competition (Grade 1) competing three times in Grade 1 at the World Pipe Band Championships in Scotland, placing in the top ten bands in the world on one occasion.
-Now I play in a less demanding competitive grade (Grade 3) to make time for other things.
+Now I play in a less demanding competitive grade to make time for other things.

 I am happily married with two daughters, and most of our summers are spent camping in our tent trailer.
 Living in Ontario there are beautiful places close by in every direction.
 And I have a few games that fit on the little table in our trailer.